catscarlet/damp/README.md

 3. In docker-compose, the Timezone setting (environment TZ) only affect logs of apache and php.
 [PHP: The default timezone used is UTC if you don't set it][1]
 4. MySQL won't get affected by system timezone setting, even the log.
 [MySQL's default time zone of timestamps in messages written to the error log value is UTC][2]
 5. You can't access MySQL's port 3306 outside of DAMP by default.
 To make it accessible, uncomment the MySQL ports parameters in `docker-compose.yaml`
+6. The MYSQL_ROOT_PASSWORD of MySQL in `docker-compose.yaml` only works in the first initialization.
+Once the initialization is completed, the root password of MySQL will be fixed and it can't be changed it by editing MYSQL_ROOT_PASSWORD in `docker-compose.yaml`.

 ## Todo list